-The Kamada Soy Sauce Group supports and manages three local museums.
+The Kamada Soy Sauce Group supports and maintains three local museums.

-The Yotsuya Simon Doll Museum - Tan Ou Sou where marvelous ball-jointed dolls live in a building registered as a tangible cultural asset.
+(2) The Yotsuya Simon Doll Museum - Tan Ou Sou

 Kamada Soy Sauce Inc. CEO